Kimserey/BlogArchive/20160420_get_started_with_fsharp_on_mac.md

 ![brew](https://2.bp.blogspot.com/-MCdhqT2VVGE/Vxf5gXg719I/AAAAAAAAAGI/FmlU3mhjblQemL2FKIYjmXUDJLjaMeDdACLcB/s1600/brew.png)

 Homebrew is a package manager.
-We will use it to install mono.
+We will use it to install `mono`.
 After executing the command, you should have access to `brew` from the terminal.

 ## 2. Install mono

 > Mono is an open source implementation of Microsoft's .NET Framework

-To install mono, start a terminal and paste the following:
+To install `mono`, start a terminal and paste the following:

 ```
 brew install mono